bqbbo/birthday-bot/README.md

 I created Birthday Bot to solve the following problems:

--   Users enter their own birthdays instead of telling a staff member when it is.
+-   Users enter their birthdays instead of telling a staff member when it is.
 No more forgetting or awkward conversations.
 -   Server admins don't have to worry about being accused of biases; birthdays are announced at the same time every day, all at once, all with the same message and role ping.
 -   In a community across multiple servers, with potentially mixed users, you will no longer need to announce a user's birthday in each one yourself!
 They will be announced in all throughout the day.
 -   Timezones, and announcement times!
 A server admin can tailor the announcement time to when their community is most active.